 Accordance with this regime, the clients will no longer need to pay the taxes and fees imposed by customs upon importation, however it will be an obligation of the mail-order companies to bill clients for VAT if the mail-order annual turnover from small consignments is at least CHF 100,000.

 The steering committee incorporate of federal and cantonal representatives has adopted recommendations on a balanced corporate tax reform proposal III (TP17) on 1st June 2017 for the attention of the Swiss Federal Council.
 The new proposals come less than four months after Swiss voters rejected a major renovate of the corporation tax aspect.
-Such Reform can have a significant impact on the tax burden of Swiss-based organizations and permanent establishments.
+Such Reform can have a significant impact on the tax burden of Swiss-based enterprises and permanent establishments.
+It is expected that the new corporate tax law will be enacted at 2020.
 The draft proposal incorporates the essence of these discussions and is designed as a recommendation to the Swiss Federal Council, which will craft the final proposal.
 One of the key objectives is to maintain Switzerland as an attractive tax and business location.
-It is expected that the new corporate tax law will be enacted at 2020.

-- Termination of the current special cantonal tax status (holding, mixed, principal, and current finance branch notional interest deduction regimes) for companies;
+- Termination of the current special cantonal tax status (holding, mixed, principal, and current finance branch notional interest deduction (NID) regimes) for companies.

 - Increase of the cantons’ share of direct federal tax from 17% to 21.2% according to finance cantonal rate reductions and other corporate tax reform at cantonal level.